sap-tutorials/Tutorials/tutorials/sapui5-fiori-cf-fiorify/sapui5-fiori-cf-fiorify.md

 [ACCORDION-END]
 [ACCORDION-BEGIN [Step : ](Use the smart filter bar)]

 You've already learned about the cool expand-feature of OData in the previous step.
 In this step, you'll learn about the complex filter operations OData supports out-of-the-box.
 For this, click on the **Filters** button.
 A dialog pops up, and you'll be able to define filters on all properties of the displayed entities.
-Define a filter for the following criteria:
+Select the grouped view and define a filter for the following criteria:

 * The `ProductID` shall be larger than 3
 * The `ProductID` shall also be less than 8